 One of the most effective ways to protect all interested parties is for firms to educate themselves regarding the red flags that can alert firms of potential illegal “blank check” trading activity.

 Firms must take necessary precautions to detect and avoid such scams in order to better protect themselves and their clients.

 The Necessity of Training and Monitoring

 The duty to protect the investor through awareness and necessary precautions must be taken one step further.

 Firms, including investment advisers and broker-dealers, also have a duty to supervise persons associated with the investment adviser, with respect to activities performed on the adviser’s behalf.

 Firms must be sure that all those under their employ are also aware of and trained to detect such fraudulent activities, and adequate procedures, both Policies and Procedures and Written Supervisory Procedures (WSPs), must be in place to conduct thorough and adequate investment due diligence.

 The actions of one, whether careless or malicious, could result in consequences for everyone involved.

 Developing Accountability and Training Measures — We Can Help

-The attorneys at Core Compliance Legal Services are available to help with the creation and revision of effective protocols, including training programs, internal monitoring, and investigative procedures that can help your firm avoid “blank check” scams and other potential instances of fraud — contact us for assistance with any related questions, or for any other legal matters.
+The attorneys at Core Compliance Legal Services are available to help with the creation and revision of effective protocols, including training programs, internal monitoring, and investigative procedures that can help your firm avoid “blank check” scams and other potential instances of fraud — contact us for assistance with any related questions.